HimesGroup/BMIN503_Final_Project/Campbell_Final_Project.md

 ![](Campbell_Final_Project_files/figure-html/unnamed-chunk-5-1.png)<!-- -->

-The distribution of the consulting hospital service remained stable during the study period.
+The distribution of the consulting hospital services remained stable during the study period.
 There is a notable decrease in consults in December with a subsequent rise in Janurary, likely due to the effects of winter holidays.

 #### Documentation of Follow Up Care Following Initial Consultation